For trapped Syrian rescuers, an elaborately planned escape

 A wife of one volunteer went into labor as the call was issued.
 "We were worried she won't make it," the source said.

-An emergency C-section was performed on the Syrian side in a field short of the frontier.
+An emergency C-section was performed on the Syrian side in a field near the frontier.
 "In a couple of hours, she was evacuated to the other side with a healthy baby boy" — Nairouz.

 The evacuees crossed on foot and were received on the other side by Israeli soldiers, who verified their identities and took them in buses to one of the two crossings into Jordan.